The 1st Wonder is: The Lakefront

 Chicago Cubs play

-or seating on them to view baseball games or other major events in
+Major League Baseball.
+A Wrigley Roof is the name given to the roofs of residential buildings which have bleachers or seating on them to view baseball games or other major events in

 Wrigley Field.

-having to pay Major League Baseball ticket prices.
-Proprietors are able to
+People can purchase seats to watch baseball games without having to pay Major League Baseball ticket prices.
+Proprietors are able to do so under special agreements with the Chicago Cubs organization.

 The 3rd Wonder is: The "L"

-The 'L' is the third busiest rail mass transit system in the United States,
+The 'L' is the third busiest rail mass transit system in the United States, behind New York City's and Washington, D.C.'s; and by age is the second oldest rapid transit system in the

-after Boston.
+Americas after Boston.

-24-hour service, though only on the two busiest lines.
-On average 658,524 people ride the 'L' each weekday,
+It is one of the few rapid transit systems in North America providing 24-hour service, though only on the two busiest lines.
+On average 658,524 people ride the 'L' each weekday, 419,258 each Saturday, and 315,240 each Sunday.
+Annual ridership for 2006 was 195.2 million, the highest since 1993.

 The 4th Wonder is: Sears Tower

-Th e Sears Tower is the tallest building in the
+The Sears Tower is the tallest building in the

 United States, by the measurement from the ground to its roof.

-when Petronas Towers in Kuala Lumpur reached 1,483 ft.
-Then in 2004, the
+It was also the tallest Skyscraper in the world until 1998, when Petronas Towers in Kuala Lumpur reached 1,483 ft.
+Then in 2004, the Petronas Towers were surpassed by Taipei 101 in Taipei Taiwan when it reached 1,671 ft.

 Commissioned by